ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 ===========================

 First make sure:
+- You are using the right 'ndless_installer_os-<version>.tns' file compatible with the Operating System (OS) version currently installed on your calculator
 - You have followed the steps in the troubleshooting section above
 - You don't find a solution on the web sites above